 Skipping Starter Fertilizer: May result in weak root development.

-Fertilizing Immediately After Seeding Can disrupt seed placement or hinder germination.
+Fertilizing Immediately After Seeding: It can disrupt seed placement or hinder germination.

 Neglecting Post-Fertilization Watering: Prevents nutrients from effectively reaching the roots.